 For many manufacturers, the best solution is to display dynamic SAP reports on the web (as Corevist does).

 Read more here: Corevist’s dynamic SAP web reports.

-2. Technology that can deliver a true B2B user experience (it’s harder than it looks)
+2. Technology that can deliver essential B2B personalization

-Here’s the problem for manufacturing customer portals: Almost every facet of that true B2B user experience depends on SAP data and business rules.
+Here’s the problem for manufacturing customer portals: Personalization is essential to a true B2B user experience.
+And accurate personalization depends on SAP data and business rules.